 Mercy Corps has developed an online security orientation for new hires, current employees and Mercy Corps guests traveling to the field.
-The course is available in English and Arabic.
+The course is available in English, French and Arabic.

 Between August and October 2012, Mercy Corps under the Agri-Fin Mobile Program commissioned various Development Consultants in Indonesia, Uganda and Zimbabwe to undertake baseline and product devel